motu-tool/mOTUs/README.md

 The `profile` function in mOTUs is the main function that executes `map_tax`, `calc_mgc`, and `calc_motu` in sequence.
 It takes short read metagenomic sequencing data as input and generates a taxonomic profile.

-Helper functions include `download`, which provides users with programmatic access to the ~4 million genomes in the motus-db; `downloadDB`, which downloads the marker gene database of mOTUs; `merge`, which merges multiple taxonomic profiles; and `classify`, which assigns user-submitted genomes to existing mOTUs.
+Helper functions include `download`, which provides users with programmatic access to the ~4 million genomes in the motus-db; `downloadMGDB`, which downloads the marker gene database of mOTUs; `merge`, which merges multiple taxonomic profiles; and `classify`, which assigns user-submitted genomes to existing mOTUs.

 ---